 Your application will be reviewed by a SPARK working team that consists of a combination of district employees and community members.
 Upon acceptance, we will update the directory to include your information.
 Our review process for directory updates is ongoing.
 After acceptance, we can update your offerings as needed throughout the year.
 This flexibility allows for educators and district administration to utilize your resources more efficiently and to know of current offerings.

-Teaching Artist Applications are no longer being accepted for the 2016-2017 school year.
+Teaching Artist Applications are being accepted for the 2017-2018 school year until August 15.

 - Teaching Artist Application Form